chrisl8/PanicStations/README.md

 There must be a `settings.json5` file in the root of the folder for this code to work.
 You can find example files in the `exampleSettings` folder.
 Copy on in before attempting to run this code.

+## Copyrighted or Personal Sounds

+If you want to access sounds files not in the repository, put them in `~/PanicStations/client/sounds`

 ## Running the game